Migration Guide to 9.x (2025-05-10)

 + onHideColumns

-rowTopOffsetRenderType default is changing from 'top' to 'transform' and the reason is because transform is known to have better styling perf, especially on large dataset, and that is also what Ag-Grid uses by default.
+`rowTopOffsetRenderType` default is changing from `'top'` to `'transform'` and the reason is that `transform` is known to have better styling perf, especially on large datasets, and that is also what Ag-Grid uses by default.

-• if you are using Cypress to get the row X in the grid, which is what we do ourselves, then you will need to adjust your tests
+* if you are using Cypress to get to the row number X in the grid, which is what I do myself, then you will need to adjust your E2E tests

-Please note that you will have to change the option back to rowTopOffsetRenderType: 'top' when using either RowSpan and/or Row Detail features.
+> Please note that you will have to change the grid option back to `rowTopOffsetRenderType: 'top'` when using RowSpan and/or Row Detail features.

-Vanilla-Calendar-Pro was upgraded to v3.0 and their main breaking change was the move to flat config (instead of complex object config) and this mean that if you use any of their option, you'll have to update them to use the new flat options.
+Vanilla-Calendar-Pro was upgraded to v3.0, and their main breaking change is that they migrated all their options to flat config (instead of complex object config), and this means that if you use any of their config options, you'll have to update them to use their new flat config structure and naming.

 import { type VanillaCalendarOption } from '@slickgrid-universal/common';